 Why the Definitions are so Important

-Please note: If a jewelry seller calls an 80-year-old ring as “antique”, don’t worry.
-As mentioned earlier, in the jewelry trade anything over 80 years will be labeled as antique.
+Please note: If a jewelry seller calls an 80-year-old ring as an “antique,” don’t worry too much.
+As mentioned earlier, in the jewelry trade, anything over 80 years can be labeled as an antique.
 If, however, your seller calls something that is younger than 80 years old as an “antique”, this is a sign of great concern.

 Jewelry definitions are also important because it will build your confidence as a buyer.
 Arming yourself with knowledge is the greatest way to buy effectively.
 Learn and memorize all the common jewelry terminology before you go shopping.
 You will save so much money and you will also be able to make your purchase with so much more conviction.